StevenLwcz/StevenLwcz.github.io/_posts/2025-05-04-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-1.md

 ### Searching Text and Read Only

-If you want to search the text area or the read only area, you can use `info file` to find the addresses.
+If you want to search the text area for some machine code instructions or the read only area for some data, you can use `info file` to find the addresses.

 ```
 (gdb) info file